HackYourFutureBelgium/student-handbook/README.md

 ## Introduction

-Dear new student of HackYourFuture, Welcome to our community!
+Dear student of HackYourFuture, Welcome to our community!

 On average, we receive 100-150 applications for every new class.
 Therefore, to be accepted into HackYourFuture is a big accomplishment.